Functional Regression on Manifold with Contamination: Simulation Study

-\lincomment{First, we observe that {\frem} enjoys favorable numerical performance in all simulation settings.
-Second, as sample size grows, the reduction in rMSE is more prominent for {\frem} than for the other methods.
-Take FNW and {\frem} in the Klein setting for example.
-The relative rMSE reduction from $n=250$ ($n=500$, respectively) to $n=500$ ($n=1000$, respectively) is $25.5\%$ ($22.7\%$, respectively) for {\frem}, and $8.49\%$ ($2.75\%$, respectively) for FNW.
-This may provide some numerical evidence that the proposed {\frem} has a faster convergence rate compared to its counterparts \citep{Mas2012}.
-Furthermore, it also provides evidence for the polynomial rate stated in Theorem \ref{thm:MSE-interior}--\ref{thm:MSE-x-tilde}, based on which the relative reduction is expected to be $1-(n_1/n_2)^{2/(d+4)}$ with sample size from $n_1$ to $n_2$.
-For Klein setting, it is about $20.6\%$, and the empirical relative reduction is $22.7\%$ from $n_1=500$ to $n_2=1000$.
+We consider the scenario of dense functional data here, while refer readers to Supplementary Material for simulation studies for sparsely observed data.
+Specifically, we set $m_i=m=100$ and $T_{ij}=t_j$, where $t_1,\ldots,t_m$ are equally spaced over $[0,1]$.
+Three sample sizes are considered, namely, $n=250,500,1000$.
+We repeat each study 100 times independently, and the results are presented in Table \ref{tab:simulation}. {First, we observe that the proposed method enjoys favorable numerical performance in all simulation settings.
+Second, as the sample size grows, the reduction in root mean square error is more prominent for the proposed method than for the others.
+For example, the relative reduction from $n=250$ ($n=500$, respectively) to $n=500$ ($n=1000$, respectively) is $25.5\%$ ($22.7\%$, respectively) for our method, but $8.49\%$ ($2.75\%$, respectively) for the functional Nadaraya--Watson estimator.
+This may provide some numerical evidence that the proposed estimator has a faster convergence rate.
+Furthermore, it also provides evidence for the polynomial rate stated in Theorem \ref{thm:MSE-interior} and \ref{thm:MSE-boundary}.
+Based on these theorems the relative reduction is expected to be $1-(n_1/n_2)^{2/(d+4)}$ when the sample size increases from $n_1$ to $n_2$, as the data is sufficiently dense and thus the convergence rate is dominated by the intrinsic dimension.
+For the setting of Klein bottle, it is about $20.6\%$, and the empirical relative reduction is $22.7\%$ from $n_1=500$ to $n_2=1000$.
 Similar observations can be made for other settings.
 In contrast, the existing kernel methods perform no better than a logarithmic rate, providing numerical evidence for the theory of \citet{Mas2012}.
-Take FNW as example.
-The empirical relative reduction is $2.75\%$ from $n_1=500$ to $n_2=1000$, even less than what the logarithmic rate suggests, $1-\log(500)/\log(1000)\approx 10.0\%$.
-Third, as the intrinsic dimension goes up, the relative rMSE reduction for FREM decreases, suggesting that the intrinsic dimension plays an important role in convergence rate.
-Finally, different manifold structures result in different constants hidden in the $\Op$ terms in Theorem \ref{thm:MSE-interior} and \ref{thm:MSE-boundary}, e.g., those in the $SO(3)$ setting are relatively smaller than their counterparts in the Klein setting, which agrees with the empirical results.}
+Third, as the intrinsic dimension goes up, the relative reduction in root mean square error for our estimator decreases, suggesting that the intrinsic dimension plays an important role in the convergence rate.
+Finally, different manifolds result in different constants hidden in the $\Op$ terms in Theorem \ref{thm:MSE-interior} and \ref{thm:MSE-boundary}.
+For example, those in the $SO(3)$ setting seem relatively smaller than their counterparts in the setting of Klein bottle according to Table \ref{tab:simulation}.